laurent-martin/aspera-api-examples/README.md

    Edit required parameters in `private/config.yaml`, for example Faspex connection information.

+> [!NOTE]
-   > **Note:** Yes, you can also drag and drop, and click, and copy/paste, and edit the file with Notepad, etc...
+> Yes, you can also drag and drop, and click, and copy/paste, and edit the file with Notepad, etc...

 2. Prepare the SDK folder